-- I encourage all my Alzheimer’s patients to be as mentally and physically active as possible since these factors may help slow down the rate of memory loss.
-My patients often ask me to tell them what specific activities I recommend.
-I inform them that it is more important that they chose an activity that they enjoy so that they do it often.
+Stay Mentally and Physically ActiveI encourage all my Alzheimer’s patients to be as mentally and physically active as possible since these factors may help slow memory loss and delay declines in their functional abilities.
+My patients often ask me to tell them what specific activities I recommend, but I find it is more important that they chose an activity they enjoy so they do it often.

-- Diet may also play an important role in slowing down the rate of memory loss.
-I recommend eating a diet rich in nutrients and antioxidants such as Vitamins A, C, and E. These nutrients may help protect the brain from unstable molecules (free radicals) that are often associated with conditions such as Alzheimer's disease.
+Adopt a Healthy DietDiet may also play an important role in slowing down the rate of memory loss in Alzheimer’s patients.
+I recommend eating a diet rich in nutrients and antioxidants, such as vitamins A, C and E. These nutrients may help protect the brain from unstable molecules (free radicals) that are often associated with conditions like AD.
 Foods that have B complex vitamins such as folic acid also seem to protect the brain from damage.
 Antioxidants and folic acid are found in many fruits, vegetables and whole grains.

 Do Your ResearchA wise man once said that knowledge is power.
-This common saying applies to those with mild to moderate Alzheimer’s disease since the more you know the more prepared you are to cope.
+This common saying applies to those with mild to moderate Alzheimer’s disease since the more you know, the more prepared you are to cope.
 The same applies to dementia caregivers, family members and friends.
 Take this opportunity to research the disease, learn what to expect and find helpful resources available near you.
 Being better informed will help patients and caregivers alike get the support they need throughout this difficult journey.